pierluigigrossi/pierluigigrossi.github.io/_pages/ip.md

 * IGP Protocols: IS-IS and OSPFv3 to redistribute loopbacks.
 * MP-BGP with redundant and virtualized Route Reflectors
 * ECMP for loadbalacing
-* MPLS labels distributed with BGP LU.
+* MPLS labels distributed via BGP LU.
-* Loadbalacing via Entropy Label and and Deep Packet Inspection on the EdgeLSR
+* Loadbalacing via MPLS Entropy Label and Deep Packet Inspection on the EdgeLSR
 * PCEP controller
 * BGP Link State to signal network topology to the controller